In addition to the Bank’s robust package of health, financial, and lifestyle benefits, economists enjoy:

 New York Fed economists have exceptional opportunities to join with others in the coordinated study of specialized economic data.

-While central banks are often thought to specialize in macroeconomic analysis, the data and research emerging from the Center for Microeconomic Data contribute importantly to the Fed’s policy decisions.
+Center for Microeconomic Data.
+The New York Fed’s Center for Microeconomic Data is an important hub for research on the expectations and behavior of individual economic agents.
+Two large data collection projects anchor the Center: the New York Fed Consumer Credit Panel/Equifax and the Survey of Consumer Expectations.
+While central banks are often thought to specialize in macroeconomic analysis, the data and research emerging from the Center contribute importantly to the Fed’s policy decisions.
 The Center’s regular releases are followed closely by government policymakers and the media, and have helped shape public debate on issues such as the nation’s growing student debt burden.
 The Center’s work has also served as a catalyst for new research by academic economists, who often partner with our economists on studies of this rich body of data.

 International Banking Research Network.
 The International Banking Research Network (IBRN) is a community of central bank researchers who study global banks and their activities.
 Established in 2012 by a New York Fed economist and researchers from Austria, Germany, and the United Kingdom, the IBRN seeks to improve policy discussion by using bank-level regulatory data in the joint analysis of key questions.
 Researchers in the network have access to the “micro” data underlying the Bank for International Settlements’ (BIS) international banking statistics, a resource that allows them to design experiments and achieve results not possible with studies that draw lessons exclusively from the experience of a single country.